 - Automation-assisted collections solutions help collectors do their work more efficiently, leading to faster payments.

 DSO doesn’t tell the whole story, but instead provides a quick, informal look into cash flow.
 For a more precise view of your order-to-cash process, take into consideration multiple indicators like collector effectiveness, overdue percent, dispute aging and closure.

-To learn how accounts receivable automation from Billtrust can improve your DSO and cash flow, connect with [email protected].
+To learn how accounts receivable automation can improve your DSO and cash flow, connect with Billtrust.